0xheycat/Testnet-validator/README.md

 </body>
 </html>

-## You have success on first STEP, WAIT for next STEP,
+## You have success on first STEP, WAIT for next STEP
+Thank you